-The current economic climate is filled with challenges, pitfalls and the inevitable unequal bargaining powers of the have and have nots.
+The current economic climate is filled with challenges, pitfalls and the inevitable unequal bargaining powers of the haves and have-nots.
 It is common knowledge that the National Credit Act 34 of 2005 does provide some help for individuals who are over-indebted and find themselves between a rock and a hard place – given that finances determine much of an individual’s position and direction in the world.
 The Act seeks to provide some much-needed assistance and clarity.
 However, this should not be overindulged or used as a fail-safe method of getting out of hot water.
 As with all things, the processes are not clear-cut nor are they reasons to intentionally make irresponsible financial decisions.

 A further point to note is the well-known s129 of the NCA which has also been the topic of numerous litigious matters.
 Should a credit provider not deliver the s129 notice, the court will refuse a summary judgment application by such a creditor provider.
 S130(iv)(b) of the NCA states that the s129 notice must be adequately served on the debtor.